 Lucas Mearian of Computerworld reported in August 2012 that six healthcare incidents listed at that time on the Wall of Shame had each exposed the healthcare data of more than 1 million patients.

 Since it’s easy to view federal regulations as efforts by the government to constrain business rather than its own operations, the top organization on the Wall of Shame at that time was ironic: TRICARE Management Activity.
 The firm, which handles healthcare for the Pentagon, lost backup tapes that contained 4.9 million records.

-Rachel Seeger, one of the privacy officials at the OCR, said that theft was the cause of breach in 54% of incidents.
+One of the privacy officials at the OCR, Rachel Seeger, said that theft was the cause of breach in 54% of incidents.
 Meanwhile, hacking only represented 6% of data exposures.
 Here is how the breaches broke down by type:

 - theft – 54%